bobpskier/aws-qnabot-chatgpt-plugin/README.md

 }
 ```

+3) Edit main.tf and comment out or remove all the modules which deploy to specific regions.
+The only active module in main.tf should be "chatgpt-plugin".
+The rest are not needed.
-3) Setup the lambda plugin layer using the setup.sh script which calls pip to install requirements.txt
+4) Setup the lambda plugin layer using the setup.sh script which calls pip to install requirements.txt

 ```
 cd build